Sustainable Transportation Planning

 Informing Active Transportation Design in Real Estate Development

-HUB Cycling partnered with The Real Estate Foundation of BC, Bunt & Associates, and other stakeholders to research innovative active transportation design and policies for real estate development projects.
-This initiative focused on identifying the decision-making processes and information gaps related to active transportation infrastructure in multi-family residential and mixed-use commercial developments in Metro Vancouver.
+HUB Cycling partnered with The Real Estate Foundation of BC, our team, and other stakeholders to research innovative active transportation designs and policies for real estate development projects.

 View Report